-Created for Canadian TV by Chis Haddock, Intelligence: The Complete Series (2006-2007) is a smarter and more sophisticated crime than its American counterparts of its era, cleverer in its tangle of narratives and less showy in a visual style.
+Created for Canadian TV by Chis Haddock, Intelligence: Complete Series (2006-2007) is a smarter and more sophisticated crime drama than the American counterparts of its era, cleverer in its tangle of narratives and less showy in its visual style.

 Set in Vancouver, B.C., a central hub for shipping between Canada, the U.S., Asia, and points beyond and the major western border crossing between the U.S. and Canada (as well as the home of Haddock’s previous series, Da Vinci’s Inquest), Intelligence is a domestic espionage show about the ground work of intelligence agents after the kind of international crime that Jack Bauer was too busy to bother with: gun running, drug smuggling, human trafficking.
 It’s also about the workings of local crime with international reach, in particular low-key Vancouver crime boss and marijuana smuggler Jimmy Reardon (Ian Tracey, of Da Vinci’s Inquest and Continuum), who plays informant for the ambitious head of the Organized Crime Unit, Mary Spaulding (Klea Scott, from the third season of Millennium) in a quid pro quo exchange of information.

 Jimmy steers clear of hard drugs and not just for moral reasons; it brings increased scrutiny from local and national law enforcement and violence.
 So ratting out the coke and meth dealers is a no brainer for him and the bottom line of his business.
 Mary, meanwhile, is making a play to step up to the Canadian Security Intelligence Service (CSIS), and discovers more intrigue inside the office than on the streets: what she thinks is a mere leak turns out to be a sieve pouring out information to the US, China, Russia, and who knows where else.